 As of 24 March 2023, OpenAI has began implementing plugins for ChatGPT which will "help [it] access up-to-date information, run computations, or use third-party services."
 The access to current information is not yet a part of the ChatGPT research preview commonly used.

 Evaluating all information for credibility is highly recommended, regardless where you find it.
-This is true for ChatGPT's responses, especially given the information presented above.
+This is true for generative AI responses, especially given the information presented above.
 There are many different tools, checklists, and strategies to help you evaluate your sources.
 None of them are black-and-white checklists for determining if a source is credible and if you should use it.

-Here are two strategies for evaluating ChatGPT:
+Here are two strategies for evaluating information provided by generative AI tools:

 Don't take what ChatGPT tells you at face value.
 Look to see if other reliable sources contain the same information and can confirm what ChatGPT says.
 This could be as simple as searching for a Wikipedia entry on the topic or doing a Google search to see if a person ChatGPT mentions exists.
 When you look at multiple sources, you maximize lateral reading and can help avoid bias from a single source.